irmen/prog8/docs/source/programming.rst

 Blocks, Scopes, and accessing Symbols
 -------------------------------------

-Blocks are the separate pieces of code and data of your program.
+**Blocks** are the top level separate pieces of code and data of your program.
 They are combined into a single output program.
 No code or data can occur outside a block.
 Here's an example::

 	~ main $c000 {